-Welcome to my review of the new FreeStyle Libre continuous glucose monitor.
-This page and those to follow will be my original reactions of using the Libre to mange my insulin dependent Type 2 diabetes.
+Welcome to my review of the new Abbott FreeStyle Libre continuous glucose monitor.
+This page will be my personal account of using the Libre to manage my insulin dependent Type 2 diabetes.

 I have officially joined the world of being a cyborg.
-Part man, part machine, part, totally cool!
+Part man, part machine, part totally cool!
 Noting as crazy as Steve Austin and the Million Dollar Man, however its a start.
-Today, I welcomed FreeStyle Libre into my life (December 2018); which is now available in Canada; to help manage my diabetes control, and to the words of my nine year old, “Good luck, I hope it doesn’t bother your body” and a big hug for moral support.
+Today, I welcomed FreeStyle Libre into my life (December 2018); which is now available in Canada; to help manage my diabetes.
+To the words of my nine year old, “Good luck, I hope it doesn’t bother your body” and a big hug for moral support.

 What is FreeStyle Libre?

-I am sure you have seen the ads on television and social media, however let me explain.
-Welcome to the world of continuous glucose monitoring.
-The Libre is a flash glucose monitoring system that uses a sensor to check your blood sugar levels – the days of routine finger pricks are coming to an end.
+The Libre is a flash glucose monitoring system that uses a sensor to continuously check your blood sugar levels – the days of routine finger pricks are coming to an end.

 The sensor is where the magic lies – a convenient, discrete, easy to use, and user friendly device that you wear for up to 14 days to continuously monitor your glucose levels.

 Convenient: The small sensor (About the size of a quarter) continuously measures and stores 8 hours of glucose readings day and night.
 I may finally understand why my morning blood sugar levels are unmanageable.

 Discreet: Glucose readings with a painless, one-second scan even through clothing.
 No more routine finger pricks.

 Easy: Swim, shower or exercise — the FreeStyle Libre system is designed to be water-resistant and worn while bathing, showering, swimming or exercising.
-Once it is installed, for lack of any other appropriate label, the one time use senso can be worn for up to 14 days – literally, according to the manual it will self destruct after 14 days – which it does to the hour.
+Once it is “installed”, for lack of any other appropriate label, the one time use sensor can be worn for up to 14 days – literally, it will self destruct after 14 days – which it does to the hour.
 At the end of 14 day mark the sensor stops storing information and time for a new unit.